jacob-af/first-profile/README.md

 ## License

-This website is licensed under the MIT license copywrite 2020
+This website is licensed under the MIT license, copyright 2020